-Ideas about definion of mindset
+Ideas about definition of mindset

-Given the opportunity to compare my engineering education and scientific extension in the same specialization, I’ve reflected on the fundamental differences between being an engineer and a scientist within engineering disciplines.
+Given the opportunity to compare my engineering education with scientific extension in the same specialization, I’ve reflected on the fundamental differences between being an engineer and a scientist within engineering disciplines.
 The most apparent distinctions lie in roles, goals, and objectives.

 For scientists, the goals are relatively well-established: “to describe reality.”
 For engineers, however, the definition is less straightforward, as it typically revolves around specific problem definitions where generalization presents challenges.
-The most compelling definition of an engineering goal I’ve encountered is: “to change reality”.
+The most compelling definition of an engineering goal I’ve encountered is: “to change reality.”

 Property | Scientist | Engineer |